muftring/iu-statistics/exercises/homework-02/assignment.md

 $t = \frac{1000 - 500}{200.0} = 2.5$
 Consulting Table B, with $df = 3$, the one-tail P-value will be between 0.025 and 0.050.

-With a P-value in this range we can reject the null hypothesis (outright).
+With a P-value in this range we can reject the null hypothesis (confidently).
 The general convention is that when $P \le 0.05$ the null hypotheses can be rejected.

 - *( b ) Explain why the test may be highly approximate or even invalid if the population distribution of discharge is far from normal.*